February 27, 2023

-You can also deduct travel expense and you can write-off meals (up to 50 percent of the bill) as well as transportation costs.
+You can also deduct travel expenses and you can write-off meals (up to 50 percent of the bill) as well as transportation costs.
 Meeting up with a client in another part of town and need to buy a train ticket?
 That’s a business expense.
 (Here’s how one freelancer earns a living as a travel writer.)

 It’s common for freelancers to have a network of peers and potential clients obtained from chambers of commerce or business associations.
 If you’ve joined an organization that requires you to pay annual dues, you could write them off as long as that organization pertains to your freelance business.
 (Related: 5 Ways to Invest in Yourself without Spending a Ton of Money)

 For example, a freelance graphic artist could write off dues associated with a local trade association for advertising professionals, but they can’t write off a country club membership even if they met clients at that location.
 Tax tips for freelance writers could be that a freelance membership to the American Society of Journalists and Authors is a write-off for their business.
 While it’s great to have these write-offs to reduce the amount of taxes you have to pay the government, make sure the expenses are worthwhile and help you net a profit in your business and make connections.

 You likely use your phone a lot for both business and personal use.
 Freelancers can deduct some of their annual internet and phone bill based on the percentage used in their business.
 It can be a challenge to determine exactly how much of your internet and cellphone you’ve used for work, so only deduct what is considered reasonable.
 (Try these tips to save even more money as a freelancer.)